Hello

 Recent work

-As of December 2022, I’m very pleased to have joined POLITICO in Brussels as deputy EU editor.
+As of December 2022, I joined POLITICO in Brussels as deputy EU editor.

 As the party swept recent parliamentary elections in a country once known for its exceptional tolerance, I profiled the right-wing Sweden Democrats.